Do you have Australian employer willing to sponsor you? Or are you an employer wanting to nominate an overseas worker?

 Employer sponsorship isn’t one-size-fits-all.
 There are many visa options available and it is important to select the right visa subclass for both the business and the individual being sponsored.
+Employer-sponsored visas range from training visas through to permanent residency.

 Both the Temporary Residency Transition (TRT) and the Direct Entry (DE) pathways of this employer-nominated visa give permanent residency to you and your family.
-The TRT pathway is open to 457 visa holders or 482 visa holders when certain criteria are met.
+The TRT pathway is open to 457 visa holders or 482 visa holders when certain criteria is met.

 This visa allows applicants to undertake certain activities in Australia on a temporary basis, including sports coaching and research activities.